Skip to content

 Package group What it gives you as a user

-nexus.core the kernel, VFS, syscalls, routing, locks
+nexus.core the kernel facade, VFS, syscalls, routing, locks

 nexus.contracts stable protocol and type boundaries